Employee fired for discussions with subordinate on conflict of interest and investigation, but conduct didn’t breach policies: Alberta court

 In 2015, however, the price of oil dropped significantly and the oil industry was faced with challenges.
 Shell decided it needed to review the economic feasibility of some of its projects and look at job cuts to streamline the business.
 The president of Shell assigned Underhill to lead a review of heavy oil projects in Alberta called Carmon Creek in preparation of a Sept.
 4 company meeting that was to decide whether Carmon Creek and other projects would continue or be shut down.
 He also told Underhill that she was to cut $100 million from her department’s budget.

-Around the same time, an employee who reported to Underhill, Lisa Mueller, wanted to submit a proposal to the Oil Sands Safety Association (OSSA), a not-for-profit collaboration between oil companies to promote and improve personal safety performance in the Alberta oil sands.
+Around the same time, an employee who reported to Underhill, LM, wanted to submit a proposal to the Oil Sands Safety Association (OSSA), a not-for-profit collaboration between oil companies to promote and improve personal safety performance in the Alberta oil sands.
 The proposal was for the Personal Safety Collaboration (PSC) project, which aimed to provide a unified standard of safety training and certification that applied to all worksites.

-At a leadership team meeting in late August 2015, Underhill raised the issue of Mueller’s performance and said she could be a candidate for dismissal in the next round of staff reductions that fall.
+At a leadership team meeting in late August 2015, Underhill raised the issue of LM’s performance and said she could be a candidate for dismissal in the next round of staff reductions that fall.

 Conflict of interest concerns

 On Sept.
-1, Mueller requested a meeting with Underhill regarding “an idea with possible conflict of interest.”
-Underhill contacted Mueller, who told her she wanted to be dismissed from Shell with pay as soon as possible so she could pursue her PSC proposal without worrying about a conflict of interest — which would happen if she was still employed by Shell whose code of conduct prohibited conflicts of interest.
+1, LM requested a meeting with Underhill regarding “an idea with possible conflict of interest.”
+Underhill contacted LM, who told her she wanted to be dismissed from Shell with pay as soon as possible so she could pursue her PSC proposal without worrying about a conflict of interest — which would happen if she was still employed by Shell whose code of conduct prohibited conflicts of interest.

 Investigation shifted focus